dingyiwei/DisplayLossTable/README.md

 ## Why need to call `end()` at the end of an epoch

 When `display(...)` called, `DisplayLossTable` records how many rows printed this time and print the same number of `\x1b[1A` for the next refreshing.
 At the end of an epoch, we may have to print some validation information.
-It `end()` is not called, the information will be print on the first row of the table.
+If `end()` is not called, the information will be print on the first row of the table.

 If you do not want to show tables for every epoch, it is unnecessary to call `end()`.